bbc/genie-starter-pack/docs/theming.md

 ## What are the asset requirements?

 The assets for GEL buttons can be found in the folder: `themes/default/gel/`.
 These can be copied across directly.
-This other assets needed will also vary for each gameplay component.
+The other assets needed will also vary for each gameplay component.

+A reference file for the [Sketch](https://sketchapp.com/) application is also provided in this folder and named *"GEL_UI_EXAMPLE.sketch".*

 Audio will need to be provided in two formats to in order to support all devices: MP3 and OGG.